harel147/sdm/README.md

-# SDM
+# SDM and SSDM

-SDM is a novel approach that transforms the well-known unsupervised dimension reduction algorithm, Diffusion Maps, into a supervised and semi-supervised learning tool.
+Supervised Diffusion Maps (SDM) and Semi-Supervised Diffusion Maps (SSDM), transform the well-known unsupervised dimensionality reduction algorithm, Diffusion Maps, into supervised and semi-supervised learning tools.

 More details can be found in our paper [TODO](https://arxiv.org/******)

-*first author*, *second author*
+*first author (TODO)*, *second author (TODO)*

 ## Installing
 You can install all the required packages by executing the following command: